-Yucca desmetiana is a Mexican species of plants native to northern Mexico, cultivated as an ornamental in many places because of its colored foliage.
+Yucca desmetiana is a Mexican species of plants native to northern Mexico, cultivated as an ornamental in many places because of its colored foliage and ease of care.
 Leaves are bluish-gray when young, turning burgundy as they mature.
 It requires little maintenance, with low water requirements.
 It is suitable as a garden border in sandy soil and also as a potted plant.

 Sowing & planting